CBravoR/AdvancedAnalyticsLabs/README.md

 # AdvancedAnalyticsLabs
 Analytics labs notebooks, supporting analytics teaching for BSc and MSc courses.
-I've tought these at a business school and a statistics department, so I think they fit both reasonably well.
+I've taught these at a business school and a statistics department, so I think they fit both reasonably well.
 Currently, there are 19 labs uploaded divided into five topics:

 ## Intro to Python